 Newey says they were hoping for 1000kg, but won’t quite achieve it.
 (So was Murray with the F1: he told us it was the only metric he failed to deliver.)
 Naturally the car has a carbonfibre monocoque, bodywork and suspension, made using Formula 1-standard materials and construction.

 The V12 engine

 The all-new engine is a bespoke naturally aspirated 6.5-litre V12 from Cosworth.
-No confirmation of the redline, but it will be way north of 10,000rpm.
 ‘The engine had to be bespoke,’ Newey says.
 ‘We spent a lot of time looking at the obvious alternatives to a normally aspirated V12 or a turbo V6 or V8.
 We came to the conclusion that from a technical standpoint a V12 was the best solution because although the engine itself is heavier it is actually a much easier package to install.

 ‘You haven’t got the turbos and the charge coolers to clutter up the back end of the car.
 It’s a naturally very well balanced engine, and that means it can become a fully stressed member without putting excessive vibration into the chassis structure.’

 ‘I was concerned that if we mounted a V6 or V8 the vibration would be excessive and make it unpleasant from both a comfort and noise point of view in the cabin.
 When it comes to the acoustics, which is important, a V12 with a 12-into-1 exhaust system – which this car has – is a much more exciting sound than a turbocharged V6 or V8 will ever make.’